Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Main Results

-\end{assump} Any bounded subset of a finite-dimensional space \cite{HDS} and the space consisting of bounded deep neural networks \cite{schmidt2020nonparametric,VC} satisfy Assumption~\ref{assump:cover1}.
-However, many important spaces do not satisfy this assumption, e.g., RKHS.
-We introduce the following assumption as an alternative to Assumption~\ref{assump:cover1} to handle this setting. \begin{assump} There exist constants $s_1',s_2' \ge 1$ and $V_1',V_2' \in (0,1)$ such that for any $\epsilon\in(0,1)$,

-\end{assump} It was shown in \cite{local,ranking} that the convergence rate of the excess risk for a learning problem is of the order $O(\frac{1}{\sqrt{n}})$.
-However, the convergence rate of this order is often quite slow since we only utilize the first order property (the uniform boundness) of the function class.
-To obtain a fast convergence rate, we introduce the variance condition (the second order property) of a function class, which has been extensively studied on establishing tight concentration inequality and deriving fast convergence rates of the excess risk \cite{local,EM_Bartlett,local_complexities_Bartlett,Bousquet}. \begin{Def}[Variance-expectation bound] Let $M>0$ and $\beta \in[0,1]$.
+In this section, we present our main result on an oracle inequality of $\hat{f}_z$. {To obtain a fast convergence rate, we require the following variance condition (the second order property) of a function class \cite{EM_Bartlett}. \begin{Def}[Variance-expectation bound \cite{EM_Bartlett}] Let $M>0$ and $\beta \in[0,1]$.
 Let $\F$ be a function class consisting of functions $f:\Z\times\Z\to\R$ with nonnegative first moment, \ie $\bE[f] \ge 0$ for any $f\in\F$.
 We say that $\F$ has a variance-expectation bound with parameter pair $(\beta, M)$, if for any $f \in \F$,

-\end{Def} \begin{remark} In statistical learning theory, we often set $\F$ to be the shifted hypothesis space $\{\ell(f) - \ell(f^*): f \in \calH\}$, where $f^*$ is either the true predictor $f_\rho$ or the oracle $f_\calH$ (best predictor in $\calH$).
+\end{Def} In statistical learning theory, we often set $\F$ to be the shifted hypothesis space $\{\ell(f) - \ell(f^*): f \in \calH\}$, where $f^*$ is either the true predictor $f_\rho$ or the oracle $f_\calH$ (best predictor in $\calH$).
 The inequality \eqref{eq:variance} holds with $\beta = 0$ for any uniformly bounded function class.
 There are numerous cases in which \eqref{eq:variance} also holds with $\beta\in(0,1]$.
 For instance, \eqref{eq:variance} is satisfied for ranking \cite{ranking} and for binary classification \cite{boucheron2005theory} if the distribution $\rho$ over $\Z$ satisfies a low-noise condition. \cite{convexity} showed that \eqref{eq:variance} holds with $\beta = \min\{1,2/r\}$ if the hypothesis space $\calH$ is convex and the modulus of convexity $\delta$ of the loss satisfies $\delta(\epsilon) \ge c\epsilon^r$.
-Further, we will prove later \eqref{eq:variance} is satisfied with $\beta = 1$ for pairwise least squares regression when the distribution $\rho$ is bounded (see Lemma \ref{lemma:bounded_ditri} for more details). \end{remark} Now, we present our main result on an oracle inequality of $\hat{f}_z$ as follows, whose proof is given in Section~\ref{sec:proof-main}. \begin{thm} Suppose Assumptions $\ref{assump:uniformly_bounded}$ and $\ref{assump:Lipschitz}$ hold.
-Let $\calH$ be an arbitrary hypothesis space with uniform bound $\eta > 0$ such that for any $f\in\calH\cup\{f_\rho\}$ and almost $z,z'\in\Z$, there holds
+Further, we will prove later \eqref{eq:variance} is satisfied with $\beta = 1$ for pairwise least squares regression when the distribution $\rho$ is bounded (see Lemma 10 in Appendix B for more details).}